Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will write a script that displays a confused smiley (Ôo)
+This will display the content of the /etc/passwd file